-To provide smooth transitions for the young people in our care m) Respite Care (time-off/sleepover)
+- To provide smooth transitions for the young people in our care k) Respite Care

 Respite is an important part of ISP's philosophy of care.
 All foster parents are expected to make use of respite on a regular and planned basis, not exceeding 22 nights per year except in exceptional circumstances, which could include emergency respite and this is needs led.